The minimum required science courses for medical, dental, and veterinary school admission are:

 Biochemistry (fulfilled by either Chemistry 341 or Biology 215)

 With this bare minimum, it is possible to major in any department in the university while including required science courses.
-Individual professional schools may have additional requirements in the sciences, and many of the schools retain math and/or statistics (6 credits), English and/or writing (6 credits), social sciences, and/or humanities courses in their list of specific requirements - particularly English.
+Individual professional schools may have additional requirements in the sciences: for example, a second semester of General Chemistry is still required for dental, veterinary, physical therapy, and pharmacy schools.
+Many of the schools retain math and/or statistics (6 credits), English and/or writing (6 credits), social sciences, and/or humanities courses in their list of specific requirements - particularly English.

 Most professional schools proclaim an interest in a well-rounded education, yet in the long run, it is the performance in science courses that seems to weigh most strongly in admissions decisions.
 Additionally, many prospective health career students are interested in science and elect more than the minimum required courses.
 Data compiled by the Association of American Medical Colleges shows that more than half of the successful applicants to medical schools have undergraduate science majors; and although majors in nearly all fields have gained admission, all must have had strong records in their science courses.